 How many different types of plants, algae and animals are below the water’s surface?
 How many different species of fish are out there to look at when you go diving, or to catch when you go fishing?
 How does a fisheries scientist determine how many fish are in the sea?

-This activity demonstrates a range of scientific sampling techniques used by the Department to help better understand and sustainably manage WA’s aquatic resources.
-Students use real data collected by themselves and/or researchers to determine the health of iconic Western Australian fisheries.
+This activity demonstrates a range of scientific sampling techniques used by scientists at the Department of Primary Industries and Regional Development (DPIRD) to help better understand and sustainably manage Western Australia’s aquatic resources and environments.
+Students use real data collected themselves and/or by DPIRD researchers to determine the health of iconic Western Australian fisheries.

 Cost $5.00 per student

 While we briefly cover the life cycle of Western rock lobster in our presentation, you may wish to familiarise students with this prior to their excursion using Poster: Western Rock Lobster Life Cycle and Fact Sheet: Western Rock Lobster.
 This will help maximise their understanding of why our puerulus sampling method is effective for this species.

 You can also use the related resources below to further explore the topics of this excursion with students prior to or after your visit.